GuoxinFang/ReinforcedFDM/README.md

 **First input tetrahedral mesh into the system.**

-Two sample models are given 'Bunnyhead.tet' and 'topopt_new.tet'.
+Three sample models are given 'Bunnyhead.tet', 'topopt_new.tet', and 'YogaNew.tet'.
 You can either drag the file into the blank area of the UI or open the panel "file -> open" and then select the model.

 **Step 1: Input FEA simulation result** and compute principal stress direction as vector field by clicking bottom 'Step 1: Input FEA Result'.